rash-sh/rash/rash_book/src/install.md

 # Building Rash

-`rash` is a Rust entiretly project and can be built directly with [cargo](https://doc.rust-lang.org/cargo/) tool.
+`rash` is a project written in Rust in its entirety and can be built directly with [cargo](https://doc.rust-lang.org/cargo/) tool.

 ## Build requirements